geeknik/my-awesome-stars/topics.md

 ## cli

+- [ErikBjare/gptme](https://github.com/ErikBjare/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.
 - [unixzii/ibackupextractor](https://github.com/unixzii/ibackupextractor) - A simple tool for extracting files from iOS backup archive.
 - [nikitarevenco/better-cli](https://github.com/nikitarevenco/better-cli) - Curated list of replacements for terminal tools
 - [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by AI large language models like GPT-4, will help you accomplish your tasks faster and more efficiently.